VFMCS/web-app/README.md

 (Please note that currently your address or network must be whitelisted before being able to connect.)

 Enter '**guestpass**' when prompted for the password.
 You should now be connected and able to query the database.
-An example query:

-- `SELECT username FROM users WHERE is_vendor = true;`

-This returns our users that are vendors.